Bernie Fuchs

-Bernie Fuchs (October 29, 1932 – September 17, 2009) was an American illustrator known for advertising art, magazine illustration and portraiture, including for a series of U.S. postage stamps.
+Bernie Fuchs (October 29, 1932 – September 17, 2009) was an American illustrator widely known for advertising art, magazine illustration and portraiture, including for a series of U.S. postage stamps.

-Biography
+Background

-Fuchs was born in O'Fallon, Illinois on October 29, 1932.
-He grew up in humble circumstances with no father.
+Born in O'Fallon, Illinois, on October 29, 1932, Fuchs grew up in humble circumstances without a father.
 His ambition was to be a trumpet player, but that ended after he lost three fingers on his right hand in an industrial accident the summer after he graduated from high school.
 Fuchs turned to art as a career, despite having had no formal art training.
 He enrolled in Washington University in St. Louis, Missouri, where he graduated in 1954.